tim-law-cmd/ESP-HACK/README.md

 ---

 ### ⚠️ Disclaimer
-This firmware is developed strictly for research and hardware testing purposes.
+This firmware is designed exclusively for research purposes and hardware testing.
-You must comply with the laws of your country.
-The author is not responsible for improper / illegal use.
-Jammers are **ILLEGAL** in most countries.
+By using the firmware, you must comply with the laws of your region.
+The firmware creator is not responsible for your actions.
+Jammers are ILLEGAL.

 ---